-REMEMBER: Please keep in mind that to be in Madrid by the morning of May 18, you must leave the United States the evening of Thursday, May 17.
+REMEMBER: Please keep in mind that to be in Madrid by the morning of May 17, you must leave the United States the evening of Thursday, May 16.

-The program officially ends June 24th in Madrid.
-Transportation from Cádiz to Madrid on June 24th is provided by the program; we will travel as a group.
+The program officially ends June 23th in Madrid.
+Transportation from Cádiz to Madrid on June 23th is provided by the program; we will travel as a group.
 Your hotel stay back in Madrid, with breakfast, is covered by the program.
-(Your dinner in Madrid on June 24th is not included).
-You will need to leave by that date or make arrangements for your own housing for that night and beyond.
-If you plan to stay in Cádiz after that date, you will be responsible for organizing and incurring all additional housing and food costs.
-You have no commitments, academic or otherwise, to the program after that date.
+(Your dinner in Madrid on June 22nd is not included).
+You will need to leave Madrid by the 23rd or make arrangements for your own housing and food for that night and beyond.